 NOTE: The berries of Juniperus sabina and Juniperus oxycedrus are not safe for human consumption and should be avoided.
 Be certain you only consume berries from a variety you know is safe.

 You must also consider location when foraging for juniper berries.
 As with any edible plant, you don’t want to eat anything that may have been exposed to harmful chemicals.
-Avoid harvesting from junipers which grow alongside roads, parking lots, driveways, or landscapes which are treated with pesticides or where they may receive chemical drift or runoff.
+Avoid harvesting from junipers that grow alongside roads, parking lots, driveways, or landscapes which are treated with pesticides or where they may receive chemical drift or runoff.

 Additionally, juniper berries are generally not considered safe for pregnant or nursing women.
 Handling juniper plants can cause skin irritations, so gloves can help.